-You’ll complete your residency program under a doctor’s supervision.
-Your residency will give you the tools you need to become a fully-fledged anesthesiologist.
+You’ll complete your residency under a doctor’s supervision.
+Your residency provides the tools you need to become a fully-fledged anesthesiologist.

-While not a mandatory anesthesiology education requirement, the American Society of Anesthesiologists strongly recommends residents pursue a fellowship after residency.
+While not a mandatory anesthesiology education requirement, the American Society of Anesthesiologists strongly recommends residents pursue a fellowship.

 A fellowship is a great way to “get a foot in the door in a competitive job market, and serves as a springboard for those seeking an academic career.”
-It also boosts the curriculum vitae of anesthesiologists, making them attractive job candidates.
+It also boosts the CV of anesthesiologists, making them attractive job candidates.

-Fellows have the chance to choose among various anesthesiology subspecialties.
+Fellows can choose among various anesthesiology subspecialties.
 Some specialties include:

-Universities and hospitals seek anesthesiologists who think long-term.
+Universities and hospitals seek anesthesiologists who think long-term and have specialized skills.
 Anesthesia is dependent on new technologies.
 Anesthesiologists with impressive fellowships and research output can understand and foresee shifts in trends within their specialty.

 While dermatology and neurology are more competitive than anesthesiology, the other specialties on this list are less competitive.

 Like typical medical careers, it takes between 12 to 14 years to become an anesthesiologist.
-Becoming a radiologist requires an additional year, whereas a career in neurosurgery needs three more.
+Future anesthesiologists have a fairly standard career route:

-However, how long it takes to be an anesthesiologist depends on whether or not you pursue a fellowship to subspecialize.
+However, how long it takes to be an anesthesiologist depends on whether or not you pursue a fellowship.

 According to the Bureau of Labor Statistics, the mean annual wage for anesthesiologists is $331,190.
 However, the annual wage you can expect to earn can be higher or lower depending on where you work.

 Pay attention to the type of rotations involved and ask yourself if it’s something you see yourself doing.
-For example, here is a table with subspecialty rotations within the anesthesiology residency program at Yale-New Haven Hospital:
+For example, here’s a table with subspecialty rotations within the anesthesiology residency program at Yale-New Haven Hospital:

-Notice the diversity offered within the residency program.
-However, don’t let the idea of specialization intimate you.
+Notice the diversity offered within the program.
+However, don’t let the idea of specialization intimidate you.
 Medicine remains an interdisciplinary effort, and anesthesiology leaves room for professionals to develop other interests.